dougeby/IntuneDocs/intune/conditional-access-assign-jamf.md

 There are two ways that you can deploy the Company Portal app for macOS in Jamf Pro:

-- make the Company Portal app deployment available in Jamf Self Service, or,
+- Make the Company Portal app deployment available in Jamf Self Service, or,
-- as a background installation so that users will follow the procedure below:
+- As a background installation so that users will follow the procedure below:

 1. On a macOS device, go to https://aka.ms/macoscompanyportal to download the current version of the Company Portal app for macOS.
 2. Open Jamf Pro, then navigate to **Computer management** > **Packages**.